wkral/invogen/README.md

     -f, --file <file>    [default: client.history]

 SUBCOMMANDS:
-    add-client      Add a new client
-    client          Work with a specific client
-    help            Prints this message or the help of the given subcommand(s) invoice         Work with a specific invoice
+    add          Add a new client or service help         Prints this message or the help of the given subcommand(s) invoice      Generate a new invoice for a client list         List clients, services, or invoices
-    list-clients    List all clients
+    mark-paid    Record an invoice as paid
+    remove       Remove a client, all history will be maintained set          Set properties of clients and services show         Show clients and invoices
 ```